CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

           ]
       }
 ```
-8) Define the disk size for the instance
+Define the disk size and type for the instance
 ```
     "BlockDeviceMappings":[
       {